status-im/specs/docs/stable/1-client.md

 ## Appendix A: Security considerations

 There are several security considerations to take into account when running Status.
 Chief among them are: scalability, DDoS-resistance and privacy.
-These also vary depending on what capabilities are used, such as mailserver, light node, and so on.
+These also vary depending on what capabilities are used, such as `Mailserver`, light node, and so on.

 ### Scalability and UX

 **Bandwidth usage:**

 In version 1 of Status, bandwidth usage is likely to be an issue.
-For more investigation into this, see [the theoretical scaling model](https://github.com/vacp2p/research/tree/dcc71f4779be832d3b5ece9c4e11f1f7ec24aac2/whisper_scalability).
+In Status version 1.1 this is partially addressed with Waku usage, see [the theoretical scaling model](https://github.com/vacp2p/research/tree/dcc71f4779be832d3b5ece9c4e11f1f7ec24aac2/whisper_scalability).

-**Mailserver High Availability requirement:**
+**`Mailserver` High Availability requirement:**

-A mailserver has to be online to receive messages for other nodes, this puts a high availability requirement on it.
+A `Mailserver` has to be online to receive messages for other nodes, this puts a high availability requirement on it.

 **Gossip-based routing:**